theakshai/your-notes-sources/django/README.md

 ----

 #### Django is a python based open-source backend framework which is having a structure of MVC architecture.
-MVC = Model Control Architecture
+MVC = Model Views Control
 - Model   = Controls the organisation and storage of data
 - Views   = Controls how the data is displayed and presented to the users
 - Control = It is the middleman between the above two controls what the person want and return the data.